Rob van Pelt

 He was nominated as an F.E.I.
 Veterinary Surgeon in 1996 and has officiated at Hickstead International Show Jumping Arena and Burghley 3 Day Horse Trails.

 Rob has acted as examiner for the Royal College of Veterinary Surgeons for the Certificate for the Certificate in Equine Practice, stepping down in 2006 as chief examiner.
-Recently Rob was awarded recognition as an Advanced Practitioner in Equine Practice by the Royal College.
+Rob was also awarded recognition as an Advanced Practitioner in Equine Practice by the Royal College.

 His interest in racing saw him nominated to the committee of the Association of Racecourse Veterinary Surgeons, acting as Secretary for 4 years before becoming chairman.
 Recently he has been appointed as an "Advocate For Racing" dealing with the press and giving Q&A sessions at race meetings.